mrjleo/fast-forward-indexes/src/fast_forward/docs/index.md

 ## Using an index

-Index can be used to compute semantic re-ranking scores by calling them directly.
+An index can be used to compute semantic re-ranking scores by calling them directly.
 It requires a `fast_forward.Ranking` (typically, this comes from a sparse retriever) with the corresponding queries:

 ```python
 ranking = Ranking.from_file(Path("/path/to/sparse/run.tsv"), queries)